Paradies tree

 French 75 Bar

 Shopping on Royal Street.
-Photo courtesy of New Orleans & Co.
+Photo courtesy of New Orleans & Co

 Rue Royal and M.S.
 Rau

 Sometimes the Vieux Carré’s mobs and carousers feel overwhelming.
 Seek solace on Rue Royal, just a block from Bourbon Street, a shopping sanctum in the French Quarter, abundant with magniloquent, generations-old antique shops and fine art galleries.
-The street’s creme-de-la-creme is M. S. Rau’s Antiques, a wunderkammer that spans 25,000-square-feet, bounteous with furniture, art and collectibles galore.
+The street’s crème de la crème is M. S. Rau’s Antiques, a wunderkammer that spans 25,000 square feet, bounteous with furniture, art, and collectibles galore.

 Magazine Street

 Both a mood and a shopping destination, Magazine Street undulates six miles, echoing the course of the Mississippi River, from Canal Street to Audubon Park.
-Walk the entire artery, and you’ll have gone from the Central Business District, through the Warehouse District and on to the Garden District and Uptown.
-Along the way a plethora of retail possibilities tempt, knitted into the residential and redone warehouse landscape.
+Walk the entire artery, and you’ll have gone from the Central Business District, through the Warehouse District, and on to the Garden District and Uptown.
+Along the way, a plethora of retail possibilities tempt, knitted into the residential and redone warehouse landscape.
 From book and toy stores to chic clothing boutiques to furniture and art emporiums, the street offers something for everyone.

-Magazine Street, Photo by Chris Granger.
+Magazine Street.
+Photo by Chris Granger

 Merchant House

-contemporary antique collective of NOLA-based merchants vends a panoply of vintage and handmade furniture and accessories
+contemporary antique collective of NOLA-based merchants vends a panoply of vintage and handmade furniture and accessories.

 St. Claude Social Club